-It’s mid-January and hopefully, everyone is caught up on strategic planning for 2014.
+It’s mid-January and hopefully, everyone is caught up on strategic planning for the New Year.
 With Valentine’s Day just a month away, it’s time to jump in and reach out to short lead media.
 Below are just a few ways to think outside the box and help create excitement for what you or your clients are offering for Valentine’s Day.

 All the single ladies (and gents)!

 Traditionally, Valentine’s Day is considered a romantic holiday for couples.
-But there are plenty of people who enjoy receiving a gift on Valentine’s Day, who are not in a relationship, or just want to treat themselves.
-Don’t forget these categories when pitching these stories – singles (men and women), kids, moms, teachers, pets, best friends, co-workers and more.
+But there are plenty of people who enjoy receiving a gift on Valentine’s Day who are not in a relationship, or just want to treat themselves.
+Don’t forget these categories when pitching story ideas or gift guide items – singles (men and women), kids, moms, teachers, pets, best friends, co-workers and more.

 Tie your pitch to American Heart Month